 - Sourced area of the replaced pixels

 Below are a few simple steps for using the clone stamp tool.

-Go to the toolbar menu, select the clone stamp tool.
-You can also press the shortcut key “S”.
-After selecting, ensure setting up the brush size and hardness.
+Go to the toolbar menu, and select the clone stamp tool.
+You can also press the shortcut key “S.” After selecting, ensure the brush size and hardness is set up.

 Now select the area that you want to work in.